jochenjonc/blog-component-state/README.md

 - For local services the **creation** of the component as well as the components **lifetime**
 - For pipes or directives in the template also the components **lifetime**

-All timing relates things in Angular are in object-oriented style, very similar to hot observables.
+All timing relates things in Angular are in an object-oriented style, very similar to hot observables.
 Subscription handling can be done declaratively over completion operators.
 The scheduling process can be controlled both over imperative or over operators and can influence the execution context of the next error or complete callback.